Types of Jade Plants ‘Care & Growing Guide’ - Attracts Prosperity & Positive Energy in Feng Shui!!

 Repotting: When and How to Repot Your Jade Plant

 Jade succulent plants need to be repotted every 2-3 years for smaller specimens and every 4-5 years for larger ones.
-Jade plants can be grown for many years while root bound, but it is best to repot them every 2-3 years when they become top-heavy.
 To pot and repot them:

 1. Select a container with drainage holes and fill it with well-draining soil mix (or you can buy our specialized potting mix that works best for these jade succulents).